 When people are asked about "security", a multitude of images roll through people's heads.
 Everything from armed guards and electric fences, to absurdly long and complex passwords that your boss tells you must be changed every 2 weeks.
 The truth of the matter is, all of those visualizations are right on one level or another.
-But, to think of just one of them as being the panicle of security, whereby if you at least have this one thing you'll be safe, you would be flat out wrong.
+Yet, to think of just one of them as being the pinnacle of security, whereby, if you have at least have one then you'll be safe, would be flat out wrong.

-In the folowing picture I've used the video game Stronghold 3 by FireFly Studios to create a depiction of what this kind of thinking would produce if all aspects of security were translated into the terms of purely physical security.
+In the following picture I've used the video game Stronghold 3 by FireFly Studios to create a depiction of what this kind of thinking would produce if all aspects of security were translated into the terms of purely physical security.
 As you can see, the front side of the castle is heavily fortified.
 Attacks from this direction are well defended against.
 However, as attacks are launched more to the sides, the castles defenses quickly diminish.
-In fact, any attacks from the rear of the castle are completely undefended against and leave the castle extremely vulnerable.
-In this exaggerated example, it is clearly visible that the castles security is not in fact very secure.
+In fact, the rear of the castle has been left completely undefended, leaving the castle extremely vulnerable to any attacks from that direction.
+In this exaggerated example, it is clearly visible that the castle's defenses do not provide holistic security and is actually not very secure.

 So, where does one start then when establishing security policies and practices?